NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

 \subsubsection{Convective boundary mixing}

+The Schwarzschild criterion was used in all models (\MESA\ \& GENEC) for the placement of the convective boundary.
 The \MESA\ code allows for the exponential diffusive convective boundary mixing (CBM) or overshooting introduced by \citet{herwig:97} based on hydrodynamic simulations by \citet{freytag:96}.
 More recent hydrodynamic simulations of He-shell flash convection zone also show convection-induced mixing at convective boundaries \citep{herwig:07a,herwig:06a}.
-However, the nature of the instabilities observed in the deep interior is different then the Rayleigh-Taylor type overshooting situation found in shallow surface convection studies by \citet{freytag:96}.
-We therefore refer to our exponential overshooting method rather as a CBM algorithm.
-An efficiency of $f_\mem{ov}=0.014$ was used at all boundaries, except during the dredge-up, when $f_\mem{DUP}=0.126$ was used to generate a \cdr-pocket for the \spr\ according to \citet{herwig:02a}, and $f_\mem{PDCZ}=0.008$ (where PDCZ stands for \pdcz) was used at the bottom of the He-shell flash convection zone \citep{herwig:07a,werner:06,karakas:10}.
-The core overshooting value for the $1.65\msun$ case is $1/2$ of the value appropriate for higher masses, as motivated by the investigation of \citet{vandenberg:06} using star cluster data on low-mass stars.
+The nature of the instabilities observed in the deep interior, however, is different then the buoyancy-driven overshooting situation found in shallow surface convection studies by \citet{freytag:96}.
+We therefore refer to our exponentially decaying mixing model at the convective boundary rather as CBM which may represent a variety of physical processes causing mixing across the Schwarzschild boundary.
+Treating the convective boundary mixing as a diffusive processes may be justified in the case of the formation of \isotope[13]{C} pocket if the physics processes of internal gravity waves \citep{denissenkov:03t} applies.
+If the mixing process is more hydrodynamic in nature an advection scheme may be more appropriate.